Survivor: Vanuatu: Contestants

 The cast is composed of 18 new players, initially divided into two tribes by gender: the male tribe was named Lopevi, after one of Vanuatu's volcanic islands; while the female tribe was named Yasur, after Mount Yasur.
 It was the first season to feature an amputee (Chad Crittenden, who had lost a foot to cancer) and two openly LGBT+ women (motivational speaker Scout Cloud Lee and former Playboy model Ami Cusack).
 On Day 11, there was a tribal shuffle which ended up moving two people from each tribe over to the other tribe.
 On Day 20, the tribes were merged with ten contestants remaining; the tribe was named Alinta, a name proposed by Cloud Lee meaning "people of fire."

 Future appearances

 Ami Cusack and Eliza Orlins returned for Survivor: Micronesia as members of the Favorites tribe.

 Outside of Survivor, John "J.P."
-Palyok competed on Season 2 of Fox Reality Channel's reality-game show Solitary.
+Palyok competed on the second season of the Fox Reality Channel reality game show Solitary.
 In 2006, Twila Tanner competed with Survivor: Pearl Islands castaway Jonny Fairplay on a Reality Star episode of Fear Factor.
-Orlins later competed on The Amazing Race 31 with fellow two-time Survivor contestant Corinne Kaplan.
+Orlins competed on The Amazing Race 31 with fellow two-time Survivor contestant Corinne Kaplan.